mkitzman/miniDS/README.md

 ## Improvements

+- Variables in CSS should be moved to Design Tokens
+- Move the configs out of the password file
 - Aria live region doesn't always work perfectly
-- Move the configs out of the password file
+- Add failed validations to aria live region but only for screen readers.